Azure-Samples/media-services-v3-dotnet/AudioAnalytics/AudioAnalyzer/README.md

 ## Prerequisites

-* Required Assemblies
+Required Assemblies:

 * Azure.Identity
 * Azure.ResourceManager.Media
 * Azure.Storage.Blobs
 * System.Linq.Async

-* An Azure Media Services account.
+An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://learn.microsoft.com/azure/media-services/latest/account-create-how-to).

 ## Build and run

-Update the settings in **appsetting.json** in the root folder of the repository to match your Azure subscription, resource group and Media Services account.
+Update the settings in **appsettings.json** in the root folder of the repository to match your Azure subscription, resource group and Media Services account.
 Then build and run the sample in Visual Studio or VS Code.

 ## Next steps